ATTRACTING Hummingbirds 101...

 Hummingbirds also like ponds, fountains, and sprinklers - for drinking, bathing, and also the BUGS... their favorite food!
 We'll go into more about providing a hummingbird-friendly water feature in our upcoming blog, "Hummingbirds Like Water"

 Now you just need to determine which size and style will best suit you and your hummingbirds...

 If you're feeding less than a dozen hummingbirds...
 OR you're feeding hummingbirds for the first time in your yard, we recommend the Lil Sweety feeder.
 It's our most popular feeder.
 It's a normal size feeder and is the perfect size for most situations.
 If you have a bully hummingbird, more feeders are better than one, large feeder.
 You're not going to convince that bully to share, no matter how huge the feeder.

 If you're feeding dozens of hummingbirds... and are refilling your feeders every day, or every other day, the larger XL Hummingbird Feeder feeder may be right for you.

 It simply accommodates those people who already are feeding dozens of hummingbirds.

 If you don't have a place to hang a feeder... our Suction Cup Window Hanger can bring the hummingbirds right up to your window.
 Handy if you're really near-sighted.

-If you want a feeder right IN the garden...
-The Garden Pole Mount lets you put your feeder right IN the garden, among your flowers, OR on a stand on a deck or patio.
-Anywhere you put a vertical 1" pole or post.
+Or place your feeder right IN the garden...
+The Pole Mount Adapter lets you put your feeder right IN the garden, among your flowers, OR on a stand on a deck or patio.
+Anywhere you can put a vertical 1" pole, post, pipe, conduit...

 You'll want to attract hummingbirds with flowers and feed them with a feeder.
 Flowers of all colors attract hummingbirds, especially trumpet-shaped flowers and flowers with nectar.
 Locate the feeder near the flowers they like and they'll predictably investigate the feeder.
 Next to the flowers works great.
 We've got some really interesting information about hummingbirds and the color red in our upcoming blog "Are Hummingbirds Really Only Attracted to Red?"